Strobesstrobes

 • ✓The penetration testing half manually exploits a subset of those issues to prove real, prioritized impact.

-• ✓Many compliance frameworks and customers ask for VAPT specifically because it covers both bases in one report.
+• ✓Many compliance frameworks and customers ask for VAPT because it covers both bases in one report.

-VAPT stands for Vulnerability Assessment and Penetration Testing, and the name tells you exactly what it is: two complementary activities bundled into one engagement.
-The vulnerability assessment casts a wide net to find every known weakness, and the penetration testing dives deep to prove which of those weaknesses an attacker can actually exploit.
-You get breadth and depth in a single report.
+VAPT stands for Vulnerability Assessment and Penetration Testing, and a genuine one is two complementary activities in one engagement.
+The assessment casts a wide net to find every known weakness; the penetration test dives deep to prove which an attacker can actually exploit.
+This guide explains what each half does, how the funnel works, who needs it, and the exact questions that separate a real VAPT from a scan in disguise.

 What is VAPT?

 VAPT is a combined security testing service that merges a vulnerability assessment (broad, automated discovery of known issues) with penetration testing (deep, manual exploitation of those issues).
 The assessment answers what might be wrong across your whole environment; the pentest answers what an attacker can actually do with it.
+The clearest way to picture it is sequencing: the assessment runs first and wide, the penetration test runs second and deep on whatever the assessment surfaced plus whatever the tester finds by hand.

 The two halves of VAPT